nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 9. Edit a task : `edit`

-Edits a task by a set of attributes given below.
+Users can edit a task by a set of attributes given below.

 Format: `edit INDEX ATTRIBUTE_1:NEW_VALUE ATTRIBUTE_2:NEW_VALUE ...`